Positron emission tomography: Image reconstruction

 The raw data collected by a PET scanner are a list of 'coincidence events' representing near-simultaneous detection (typically, within a window of 6 to 12 nanoseconds of each other) of annihilation photons by a pair of detectors.
 Each coincidence event represents a line in space connecting the two detectors along which the positron emission occurred (i.e., the line of response (LOR)).

 Analytical techniques, much like the reconstruction of computed tomography (CT) and single-photon emission computed tomography (SPECT) data, are commonly used, although the data set collected in PET is much poorer than CT, so reconstruction techniques are more difficult.
 Coincidence events can be grouped into projection images, called sinograms.
 The sinograms are sorted by the angle of each view and tilt (for 3D images).
-The sinogram images are analogous to the projections captured by computed tomography (CT) scanners, and can be reconstructed in a similar way.
+The sinogram images are analogous to the projections captured by CT scanners, and can be reconstructed in a similar way.
 The statistics of data thereby obtained are much worse than those obtained through transmission tomography.
 A normal PET data set has millions of counts for the whole acquisition, while the CT can reach a few billion counts.
 This contributes to PET images appearing "noisier" than CT.
 Two major sources of noise in PET are scatter (a detected pair of photons, at least one of which was deflected from its original path by interaction with matter in the field of view, leading to the pair being assigned to an incorrect LOR) and random events (photons originating from two different annihilation events but incorrectly recorded as a coincidence pair because their arrival at their respective detectors occurred within a coincidence timing window).

-In practice, considerable pre-processing of the data is required—correction for random coincidences, estimation and subtraction of scattered photons, detector dead-time correction (after the detection of a photon, the detector must "cool down" again) and detector-sensitivity correction (for both inherent detector sensitivity and changes in sensitivity due to angle of incidence).
+In practice, considerable pre-processing of the data is required – correction for random coincidences, estimation and subtraction of scattered photons, detector dead-time correction (after the detection of a photon, the detector must "cool down" again) and detector-sensitivity correction (for both inherent detector sensitivity and changes in sensitivity due to angle of incidence).

 Filtered back projection (FBP) has been frequently used to reconstruct images from the projections.
 This algorithm has the advantage of being simple while having a low requirement for computing resources.
 Disadvantages are that shot noise in the raw data is prominent in the reconstructed images, and areas of high tracer uptake tend to form streaks across the image.
-Also, FBP treats the data deterministically—it does not account for the inherent randomness associated with PET data, thus requiring all the pre-reconstruction corrections described above.
+Also, FBP treats the data deterministically – it does not account for the inherent randomness associated with PET data, thus requiring all the pre-reconstruction corrections described above.